-As of February 12, 2019, we had 62 full-time employees, including 52 employees engaged in research and development.
-As our development and commercialization plans and strategies develop, and as we transition into operating as a public company, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
+As of March 31, 2019, we had 67 full-time employees, including 58 employees engaged in research and development.
+As our development and commercialization plans and strategies develop, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
 Future growth would impose significant added responsibilities on members of management, including:

-- · identifying, recruiting, integrating, maintaining and motivating additional employees; - · managing our internal development efforts effectively, including the clinical, FDA and comparable foreign regulatory review process for our product candidates, while complying with our contractual obligations to contractors and other third parties; and - · improving our operational, financial and management controls, reporting systems and procedures.
+identifying, recruiting, integrating, maintaining and motivating additional employees;

+- managing our internal development efforts effectively, including the clinical, FDA and comparable foreign regulatory review process for our product candidates, while complying with our contractual obligations to contractors and other third parties; and - strengthening our operational, financial and management controls, reporting systems and procedures.